MFuchs1989/Making-a-Website-with-Blogdown/readme.md

 6. Log in to [Netlify](https://www.netlify.com/) with your GitHub account
 7. Choose your Repository you want to deploy
 8. Add 'public' to Publish directory
+9. Go back to R-Studio (make sure you are connected to the appropriate project) and create a new post via Addins

+That's it.
+Of course you still have a lot of possibilities to design your homepage.
+For example, you can use the [toml.
+File](https://bookdown.org/yihui/blogdown/configuration.html) further complement / redesign.
+Yihui Xie the inventor of Blogdown gives [here](https://bookdown.org/yihui/blogdown/) quite good tips what you can do.

 <a name="authors"></a>